gatrikh/project_m05/README.md

 ```

 Once all the tests pass, the project is ready to run and you can go into `notebooks/Pipeline.ipynb` and run it.

+## 3. Final results

+Using an Random Forest Classification model, we achieved a classification accuracy of **0.9999** with **979650** correctly predicted labels and **46** incorrectly predicted labels.

+**We can thus verify our initial hypothesis that we would achieve an accuracy of more than 90% on the test set.**